A cash flow projection is the most important financial report for your business yet so many businesses miss out on its benefits.

 Failing to Plan is Planning to Fail

 A classic adage states “failing to plan is planning to fail.”
 A U.S. Bank study found that 82% of small businesses fail due to poor cash flow management.
 You don’t have to be one of these.
 Taking the time to prepare a cash flow projection can help avoid the stress of tight cash flow and allow you to take advantage of opportunities.
 It can’t solve all your problems but it allows you to better prepare for them.

 This article and the free cash flow projection template from my website are all you need to build a projection for yourself.
-Want a customized cash flow projection or more guidance in preparing a projection?
-Check out the ACE program for a planning process that’s tailored to small businesses.
+You can also get a cash flow template that’s customized to your chart of accounts and get help creating your first cash flow projection with my Create a Cash Flow Projection program.

 I wish you all the benefits of a good cash flow projection.
 I wish you well.